GitoriousLispBackup/eql/CL_EQL/README.txt

 stopped before showing the debug dialog.
 After sending the next command to EQL, the timers will be restarted.

+EQL debug dialog note (important):

+You need to do "eval region" twice after the debug dialog has been shown, otherwise it will have no effect (don't ask me why...).

 '(ev &optional no-button)': EVENT DRIVEN EVAL REQUESTS FROM EQL
 ===============================================================